-University and Program leadership strongly value faculty with diverse backgrounds and expertise who can best connect with, inspire, and effectively teach our students and who can help place our graduates in the public health workforce.
+University and Program leadership strongly value faculty with diverse expertise who can best connect with, inspire, and effectively teach our students and who can help place our graduates in the public health workforce.

 Scholars of Public Health Competencies: As a small faculty, our immediate priority is recruiting and retaining faculty with expertise in the public health competencies.
-SPPH must maintain a balance of faculty expertise to cover the broad array of Foundational Knowledge and Foundational Competencies required to maintain accreditation to ensure that our graduates are workforce-ready.
+SPPH must maintain a balance of faculty expertise to cover the broad array of Foundational Knowledge and Foundational Competencies required to maintain accreditation to ensure that our graduates are workforce ready.
 Effectively, this means that our proximate faculty hires will most likely be based on area of expertise.

-Public Health Practitioners: Current and former Public Health Practitioners, particularly those who have worked in the public health industry over time through cultural, political, and organizational changes and those who have witnessed the evolution of the public health mindset, are well-suited to engage, inspire, and teach students from diverse backgrounds and ideologies.
+Public Health Practitioners: The School recognizes the significance of its learners gaining exposure to faculty who hold academic or research backgrounds in addition to those whose backgrounds relate solely to community-based public health practice.
+Current and former Public Health Practitioners, particularly those who have worked in the public health industry over time through cultural, political, and organizational changes and those who have witnessed the evolution of the public health mindset, are well-suited to engage, inspire, and teach students who have their own diverse experiences with public health.
 They are also well positioned to help students navigate the public health workforce and post-graduate placements.
 There is no single definition of a Public Health Practitioner who matches these criteria, but the Program has benefited from having at least one-quarter of its faculty at any point in time who have had substantial industry experience.